fetchai/docs-archived/docs/learn_the_concepts/blockchains/validators.md

     This choice is made depending on the validator's preferences, usually based on the transaction costs involved, and is not necessarily made in chronological sequence.
 Transactions with _extremely little_ or _no fees_, however, are more likely to be disregarded by validators and, as a result, can hang around in the unconfirmed state for a very long time.
 The transaction is often removed from the network if it is not put into a block for validation after a certain time period.

 The sender of cryptocurrency assets tacks on the fees to every blockchain transaction as a reward for validators.
-Senders have the option to set their own rates and even transmit transactions completely free of charge.gi
+Senders have the option to set their own rates and even transmit transactions completely free of charge.